-Just in time for Cinco De Mayo!
-It’s South America for cultural day!
-A festive Mexican poncho craft made out of a paper bag and streamers – it is!
+Just in time for Cinco De Mayo.
+A festive Mexican poncho craft made out of a paper bag and streamers.

-At the end of the year, when all of the state testing and big academic learning is done, our elementary school holds cultural day for each grade.
-It is a day filled with food samples, displays, crafts, dances and games from some part of the world.
+At the end of the year, when all of the state testing and big academic learning is done, our elementary school holds a cultural day for each grade.
+It is a day filled with food samples, displays, crafts, dances, and games from some parts of the world.

 - So, with my paper bags ready to go…